Director or Senior Manager? How are you measuring up to the health and safety leadership challenge?

 Director engagement with OS&H

-The management system approach, informed by risk assessment and characterised by multiple feed-back loops from monitoring and review, has been promoted in HSE's guidance 'Successful Health and Safety Management' HSG65 which stresses the potential of a 'systems' approach to enhance standards of health and safety.
+The management system approach, informed by risk assessment and characterised by multiple feed-back loops from monitoring and review, has been promoted in HSE's guidance ‘Managing for Health and Safety’ HSG65 which stresses the potential of a 'systems' approach to enhance standards of health and safety.

 Despite the success of publications such as HSG65, there is evidence that many organisations are failing to understand the position of OS&H in relation to total quality management (TQM) and business excellence models or the potential of such models to inform and improve their approach to OS&H management.
 Leadership and continuous improvement with respect to OS&H is often far behind that for product or service quality and a key influencing factor is insufficient appreciation of the 'business case' for OS&H at director level.